-The following analysis considers whether the proposed Project conforms with design review criteria and the Citywide Design Guidelines as well as the findings required to approve the Design Review Permit.
+The Project is subject to Design Review per Section 17.71.050 of the CLUDC and must conform with the Citywide Design Guidelines.
+The following analysis considers whether the proposed Project conforms with design review criteria and the Citywide Design Guidelines as well as the findings for the Design Review Permit and the sign review.